orditeck/2ndbrain/What for and how I use Home Assistant.md

 Then, on the same host, I have Photoprism, Deluge, Sonarr, Radarr, Jackett, Caddy, mailhog, vaultwarden and a container for coding / remote VSCode.

 For the sake of closing the Hardware part, I'm going to mention now that I currently use Zigbee with the main coordinator plugged through USB on the host and passed down to the VM.
 It'll change soon though since I bought a new PoE-powered one, and I'm very much looking forward to setting it up!
 It's this one: [SLZB-06 Zigbee Ethernet PoE USB LAN WIFI Adapter](https://smlight.tech/product/slzb-06/) from a small two-persons Ukrainian company founded in 2021 named SMLIGHT.
 They were producing their hardware in Kiev but since the war started in Feb 2022, they outsourced the production to China.

+### Clients
+We used Home Assistant mainly through the "Center Hub" (picture at the top of the page) but also on our phones and smart watches.

 ## The integrations / smart devices / services